-In order to make progress a child may only require differentiation of the plans for the whole class.
-This differentiation may involve modifying learning objectives, teaching styles and access strategies.
+In order to make progress a child may only require adapted plans for the whole class.
+This differentiation may involve modifying learning objectives, teaching styles, scaffolds and access strategies.

 Under these circumstances, a child's needs will be provided for within the whole class planning frameworks and individual target setting.
-Differentiation will be recorded in the daily planning by the class teacher.
+Adapted learning will be recorded in the daily planning by the class teacher.

-Monitoring of progress will be carried out by the class teacher and used to inform future differentiation within whole class planning.
+Monitoring of progress will be carried out by the class teacher and used to inform future adaption within whole class planning.